New York City housing shortage: Supply factors

-In the post-war era, New York, like most American cities, saw a sharp decline in population with “white flight,” an increase in highway construction, and the use of old commuter railroads for families who decamp from cities into newly built suburbs outside the city limits.
-Consequently, from approximately 1950 to 2000, New York City’s total population sat below its previous all-time high.
-This exodus from the city allowed rents to remain relatively affordable through the immediate post-war era.
+In the post-war era, New York, like most American cities, saw a sharp decline in population with suburbinization promoted by highway construction and greater use of old commuter railroads.
+With better transport, workers could commute longer distances and their families could decamp from cities to newly built suburbs outside the city limits.
+Consequently, from approximately 1950 to 2000, New York City's total population sat below its previous all-time high.
+This "white flight" or exodus from the city allowed rents to remain relatively affordable through the immediate post-war era.

 However, in the late 20th century cultural changes increased demand for city life as individuals and families became increasingly likely to remain in cities, or at least delay moves to the suburbs.
 Jobs returned to downtown centers and demand for housing in New York boomed.

 To absorb this demand, New York produced 2.2 units per job from 2001 to 2008.
 However, from 2009 to 2018 the City built just 0.5 units per job as land use regulation, historical preservation, and political opposition ground housing production to a halt.

 Consequently, the cost of housing production has skyrocketed in New York.
 With little available land remaining for development, long approvals processes, and onerous building code provisions, production costs for housing have markedly increased at every step of the process.
 As a result, developers are unable to provide moderately-priced housing as the costs imposed by the City and local opposition forces have made housing for the middle class prohibitively expensive to build.
 Other regulations inhibit repartitioning existing units to accommodate more people.
 New York City housing codes prevent overcrowding by restricting the number of people who are legally allowed to occupy a unit, as well as the number of bedrooms within a unit.

-Moreover, New York’s public housing stock, a vital tool for reducing homelessness and maintaining the number of affordable units, has fallen into disrepair as government management failed the City’s low-income residents.
+Moreover, New York's public housing stock, a vital tool for reducing homelessness and maintaining the number of affordable units, has fallen into disrepair as government management failed the City's low-income residents.